ykotseruba/JAAD/README.md

 * intersection: yes - crossing at the intersection and no otherwise
 * crossing: 1 - pedestrian completes crossing, 0 - pedestrian does not cross, -1 - no intention of crossing (e.g. waiting at the bus stop, talking to somebody at the curb)

-When there is no pedestrians in the video, all attributes are set to "n/a".
+When there are no pedestrians in the video, all attributes are set to "n/a".

 ## Behavioral annotations